joshuagryphon/plastid/docs/source/FAQ.rst

 come across this problem when installing :data:`plastid` in a `conda`_/`Anaconda`_ environment.

-Try installing inside a vanilla environment in a fresh `virtualenv`_ (note: *not* a `conda`_/`Anaconda`_ environment):
+A solution is to install inside a vanilla environment in a fresh `virtualenv`_ (note: *not* a `conda`_/`Anaconda`_ environment):

 .. code-block:: shell

-   # install virtualenv if you don't have it
+   # install virtualenv if you don't have it.
+   # use either "sudo" or "--user", not both.

+   # Use the line below system-wide install
+   $ sudo pip install virtualenv

+   # or, use this line for single user install
-   $ pip install virtualenv
+   $ pip install --user virtualenv

-   # create & activate vanilla environment
+   # With virtualenv installed, create & activate vanilla environment
    # when prompted, do NOT give the virtualenv access to system packages

+   # create
-   $ virtualenv /path/to/venv
+   $ virtualenv ~/some/path/to/venv

+   # activate
-   $ source path/to/venv/bin/activate
+   $ source ~/some/path/to/venv/bin/activate

-   # fresh install of plastid
+   # Fresh install of plastid.
+   # Note- no use of `sudo` here.
+It confuses the virtualenv
    (venv) $ pip install numpy pysam cython
    (venv) $ pip install plastid